SkylineCommunications/dataminer-docs/connector-help/connector_help/Telenet_CM_Collector.md

 ### Creation

-This driver uses two Simple Network Management Protocol (SNMP) connections.
+This connector uses two Simple Network Management Protocol (SNMP) connections.
 The first SNMP connection is used to connect to the CM and the second one to connect to the CMTS.

 The following input is required during element creation: